 This process is increasingly pertinent in today's market, as industries become disrupted and new, technology-driven models change the face of how organisations operate.
 After all, you could have the best product in the world, but if you don't know the most effective to way monetise it, you're throwing money away.

-With this in mind, let's look more closely at the importance of business models, and how your chosen approach can impact your operations.
+With this in mind, let's look more closely at why having a structured business model in place is so crucial, as well as how your chosen approach can impact your operations.

 The Many Interpretations of a Business Model